Eero-S/Menu-Assignment/README.md

 ### About

-The purpose of this project is to represent the https://www.telia.fi/ menu.
+This project was created as an excercise from Telia to represent the https://www.telia.fi/ menu (2019).

 ### Available Scripts